dvicory/TvT/README.md

 ## Running
 To run the TvT server, execute the following:

-    bin/server.js -p 8080
+    bin/server.js -p 8080 -w maps/ducati.bzw

-This will run the TvT server on [localhost:8080](http://localhost:8080).
+This will run the TvT server on [localhost:8080](http://localhost:8080) with the included Ducati map.
 Open that with Google Chrome and play!

 ## Controls
 Below is what the following buttons map to.

-    w: up
+    W: up
-    s: down
+    S: down
-    a: left
+    A: left
-    d: right
+    D: right
-    enter: shoot
+    Enter: shoot
+    P: print scores to console